sreachtools/SReachTools/docs/_docs/src/modules/nonStochReach/getSReachLagOverapprox/index.md

   -------
     sys             - LtiSystem object
     target_tube     - Tube object
-    disturbance_set - Polyhedron object (bounded disturbance set)
+    disturbance_set - Polyhedron or SReachEllipsoid object (bounded disturbance set)
+    options         - Struct of reach set options, see SReachSetOptions

   Outputs:
   --------
     overapprox_set - Polyhedron object for the overapproximation of the stochastic reach set
-    overapprox_tube- [Optional] Tube comprising of an overapproximation of the stochastic reach sets across the time horizon
+    overapprox_tube- [Available for 'VHmethod' only] Tube comprising of an overapproximation of the stochastic reach sets across the time horizon

   Notes:
-  * From computational geometry, intersections and Minkowski differences are best performed in facet representation and Minkowski sums are best performed in vertex representation.
-However, since in this computation, all three operations are required, scalability of the algorithm is severly hampered, despite theoretical elgance.
+  * From polyhedral computation theory (implemented here when options.compute_style is VHmethod), intersections and Minkowski differences are best performed in facet representation and Minkowski sums are best performed in vertex representation.
+However, since in this computation, all three operations are required, scalability of the algorithm is severly hampered, despite theoretical elegance.
+  * Using support functions, an arbitrarily tight polytopic overapproximation of the set may be computed via convex optimization (linear or second order-cone programs).

   ============================================================================